-The University marked its 10th consecutive year among the nation's top 25 public universities, according to the 2022 U.S. News & World Report rankings.
-The No. 23 ranking reflects the University's strong graduation and retention rates, academic excellence, faculty resources, and other factors that are weighed into the annual evaluations.
-Similarly, according to the Wall Street Journal/Times Higher Education College Rankings, the University sits at No. 28 for top public universities in the United States.
-The Wall Street Journal ranking system puts emphasis on student success and learning, by factoring in (1) resources, (2) engagement, (3) outcomes, and (4) the environment, as measures of university quality.
+The University marked its 20th consecutive year among the nation's top 30 public universities, according to the 2023 U.S. News & World Report rankings.
+The No. 26 ranking reflects the University's strong graduation and retention rates, academic excellence, faculty resources, and other factors that are weighed into the annual evaluations.